OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/installation/docker.md

     ```
     ![Docker Windows share-it permissions](./docker_windows_share_it_permissions.png)

 3. Install any modules you wish to use with OpenCMISS-Iron.
-We will install the python `meshio` package that is used in the OpenCMISS-Iron tutorials for exporting meshes to different formats.
+We will install the python `meshio` package that is used in the OpenCMISS-Iron tutorials for exporting meshes to different formats, and the h5py package that provides support for loading and saving files in hdf5 format.
     ``` bash
     /opt/conda/bin/pip install --user 'meshio==4.3.5' h5py
     ```